Rebalance the indexer cluster

 -max_runtimeparameter to limit the rebalance activity to a specified number of minutes.
 The rebalancing stops automatically if the timeout limit is reached, even if there are still more buckets to process.
 For details on what happens when data rebalancing stops prematurely, see Stop data rebalancing.

-You can also initiate rebalancing from the master dashboard.
-See Use the master dashboard to initiate and configure rebalancing.
+You can also initiate rebalancing from the manager node dashboard.
+See Use the manager dashboard to initiate and configure rebalancing.

 It is a best practice to perform data rebalancing during a maintenance window for these reasons: